Procellis-Technology-Inc/MCPiP/README.md

 Meraki can not perform HTTPS inspection outside of the 15.X Beta program.
 As a result it is not possible to actively redirect HTTPS requests to the captive portal page before they attempt to authenticate.

+There is an issue with the CSS and mobile browsers that is preventing proper resizing on some devices.
+We are currently investigating the cause of this issue.

 ## Getting help

 There are a wealth of resources out there about Captive Portals in Meraki.
 In particular, the authors recommend Cisco's Captive Portal API documentation on DevNet (https://developer.cisco.com/meraki/captive-portal-api/#!overview/introduction-to-captive-portal-api) though their solution uses Javascript in place of Python.